 The Education Library on the main floor of McArthur Hall, West Campus, is open to serve your needs this fall and winter from Monday to Thursday, 8 am to 9 pm, Friday, 8 am to 4:30 pm, and Saturday & Sunday, 10 am to 4:30 pm

 Queen's University Library is a major research library, providing you with access to a print collection of over 3 million volumes and online access to over 100,000 online journals and 800,000 e-books.
 The Education Library's research collection on Floor 3 consists of 85,000 volumes.

-Two research librarians are available in the Education Library and/or via email to answer any questions you may have about our collections or to assist you with your literature searches.
-We are happy for you to drop in for quick questions or to make an appointment for deeper investigations into the research literature or to map our a research strategy.
+Two research librarians have offices in the Education Library and are available to answer questions about our collections or to assist you with your literature searches.
+Drop in with quick questions or make an appointment for deeper investigations into the research literature or to map our a research strategy.

 Brenda Reed, 613-533-6000, x77644

 Mary Claire Vandenburg, 613-533-6000, x74094